arda-guler/Kelaynak84/README.md

 ### Main Game (main.py)
 In the main game, you start with a poor-performance aircraft with little money.
 You need to trade commodities between cities and buy better aircraft components to suit your needs.
 A larger, bulkier airframe will be handy for that!

 As it is the case with Elite, mean pirates will sometimes appear and try to shoot you down.
-You will have your RWR (Radar Warning Receiver) alerts and unguided rockets to defend yourself.
+You will have your RWR (Radar Warning Receiver) alerts and all-aspect guided rockets to defend yourself.
 A more maneuverable airframe will come in handy here!

 ### Quick Dogfight (quick_dogfight.py)
 This will start you in the air and will almost immediately start a dogfight.
 Once you defeat one opponent, the other will appear right away.
 How many waves can you survive?